ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 mount /dev/mmc??TODO?? /sysroot # if installed on SD card
 ```

 Now you should see the graphical installer and can proceed as usual.

+Hint for Ubuntu MATE: There is a bug that crashes the installer if you have internet connected.